mobilerobot-io/mobilerobot.io/content/projects/rpi-motor-control-service.md

 - 2 wheeled cheap balancing disk for body
 - Application specific sensors

+## How to Control the Motor

+### Websocket and Dashboard

+> TODO add a dashboard with websockets that can be used and demo'd.
+A
+> dash board with a joystick like graphics can be manipulate by the
+> user.

+### MQTT Skid Channel

+We provide an MQTT message channel "/control/skid" dedicated to publishing control messages for consumption by a motor controller managing two groups of controllers, the left group and the right group.

+> Subscripe to the /control/skid channel

+Messages to control our skid steer vehical over MQTT will basically be two floating point values between -1 and +1 inclusive.
+The numbers represent the percentage of the load to let the motors have (throttle) and the +/- sign represents the direction the motor will turn.

+> /control/skid:l/r

+### REST Skid Endpoint

+> PUT /skid/l/r

 ## Adafruit RPi Motor Controller

 For this Robot, we are using the wonderful [Adafruit Raspberry Pi